Quickstart: Try Microsoft Intune for free

 When working with the Microsoft Endpoint Manager, you may have better results working with a browser in regular mode, rather than private mode.

-By default, the MDM authority is set when you create your free trial.
+By default, the Mobile Device Management (MDM) authority is set when you create your free trial.
 You can confirm that the MDM authority is set by using the following steps:

-- If you're not already signed in, sign in to the Microsoft Endpoint Manager.
+- If you're not already signed in, sign in to the Microsoft Endpoint Manager admin center.

 - Click Tenant administration.